State of Origin series: Interstate rugby league before 1980

 The interstate series was dominated by New South Wales, apart from a golden period for Queensland in the 1920s.
-From 1922 to 1925 Queensland defeated New South Wales 11 times in 12 matches.
+From 1922 to 1925, Queensland defeated New South Wales 11 times in 12 matches.
 At the end of the 1925 season, a Kangaroo team was to be picked for touring Great Britain.
 Instead of announcing an Australian team dominated by Queenslanders, the Australian Rugby League Board of Control informed the media that the Rugby Football League had decided that the Kiwis would provide stronger opposition and that there would be no Australian tour.
 The period spanning 1922 to 1929 saw no Australian team play in Great Britain, the only such hiatus outside the two World Wars.

 The New South Wales dominance of interstate football increased after 1956 when gaming machines were legalised for all registered clubs in New South Wales.
 This provided New South Wales football clubs with a revenue source unmatched by Queensland clubs.
-From this time on an increasing number of Queensland players moved to the much stronger Sydney competition, becoming ineligible for Queensland state selection.
+From this time on, an increasing number of Queensland players moved to the much stronger Sydney Rugby League competition, which then made them ineligible to play for Queensland in state selection.
 Paul Hogan famously told a Queensland Rugby League gathering in 1977 that "every time Queensland produces a good footballer, he finishes up being processed through a New South Wales poker machine."

-Before 1956, NSW had won 75% and Qld only 25% of series played.
-From 1956 to 1981, NSW dominance soared even higher and Qld wins dwindled to only 3.8% with only 1 series win, in 1959.
+Before 1956, NSW had won 75% and QLD only 25% of series played.
+From 1956 to 1981, NSW dominance soared even higher and QLD wins dwindled to only 3.8% with only 1 series win, in 1959.

 Conception of State of Origin football

-By the 1970s the prestige of interstate matches had been seriously downgraded, in most part due to the fact that a number of Queensland players signed to NSW clubs could not unseat the NSW incumbent and also were not eligible for Queensland selection, so they did not play at all.
+By the 1970s, the prestige of interstate matches had been seriously downgraded, in most part due to the fact that a number of Queensland players signed to NSW clubs could not unseat the NSW incumbent and also were not eligible for Queensland selection, so they did not play at all.
 Matches were played mid-week, so as not to interfere with the Sydney club competition, and the small crowds in New South Wales were hosted at suburban grounds.
 Interstate football reached its nadir in 1977 when the New South Wales Rugby Football League (NSWRFL) declined to host the Queensland team, and both interstate games were played in Queensland.

 Former Queensland captain and Australian vice-captain Jack Reardon, who had later become a journalist, was the first to suggest that Sydney-based Queenslanders should be available for selection to represent their state.